 The graduate program aims not only to provide students with a depth of competence and experience in their major field, but also to offer a broad training in the basic sciences.
 This training will allow students to continue self-education long after their formal education has been completed, and will keep them in the forefront of their fields throughout their careers.

 The expectation for graduate students in the earth, planetary and environmental sciences in the GPS Division is that they will:

 - have a working knowledge of the geological, physical, chemical, and biological principles and observations in a particular aspect of this science,

 - have conducted basic research in this science from conceptualization to conclusions,

 - presented their work in the form of a thesis and published papers, and

 - have developed the ability to communicate their work to peers and the general public.

 Basic Divisional Course Requirements

 During the first year, each graduate student will take two of seven basic introductory courses—Ge 101, Ge 102, Ge 103, Ge 104, ESE 101, ESE 102, or ESE 103—choosing from those areas in which he or she has not had substantial training.
-One term of Ge 109 (Oral Presentation) is also required during the first year of study.
 Additional course and exam prerequisites for master's and doctoral candidacy can be found on the master's degree and doctoral degree pages.

 Throughout their graduate career, students are expected to attend departmental seminars, as well as seminar courses led by visiting scientists.